As one of Europe’s most fascinating cities, there are countless things to do in Budapest for first time visitors.

 Smaller than Szechenyi but no less impressive in architecture is Gellert.
 It has a stunning Art Nouveau style showcasing ceramics, stained glass and mosaics.
 In the summer you can splash in the wave pool, and throughout the year you can enjoy the indoor pool and baths of different temperatures.

 Kiraly is a small Turkish bath that interestingly takes its water supply from the Lukasc bath (a favorite with locals and well worth a visit) rather than directly from the springs.
 Kiraly was specifically built this way to ensure locals had access to thermal water even in the event of a siege.
 Bathing was that important!
 This bath has three thermal pools, an immersion pool, a jacuzzi and a hot tub.

 The final bath in this article is Rudas.
 The Turkish section of the bath was built almost five centuries ago, but other areas of the bath are much more modern; with a rooftop pool overlooking the Danube for a real experience of luxury.
 The Turkish section is separated by gender during the week.
 Tuesdays are for women and other weekdays for men.
 On the weekends, it is open to everybody.

 Incredible Nightlife in Budapest

 After a day of museums and sightseeing, what better way to let loose than to experience the party life of Budapest?
-Perhaps the most infamous aspect of nightlife in Budapest is the ruin bars.
+Perhaps the most infamous aspect of nightlife in Budapest are the ruin bars.
 Buildings left abandoned after the Soviet occupation were converted into art spaces and eventually turned into bars.
 These bars are decorated with all manner of oddities – from old cars to metro station signs.

 The most well-known of these ruin bars is Szimpla Kert; a two-floor experience with indoor and outdoor seating, that also becomes a farmers’ market on Sunday mornings.